tobybreckon/python-examples-ip/TESTING.md

 ---

 ## Test #4 - test video read function:

+(for MS Windows download video from [here](http://clips.vorwaerts-gmbh.de/big_buck_bunny.mp4) and save as video.avi in directory python-examples-ip-master)

 ```
 .. (as per test 1 for steps 1 + 2)